-- Name, author, year, page of description (See Citing a defining publication) - Synonymy - Etymology - Descriptive information not included in the tables or special information that explains uniqueness.
+- Name, author, and year of defining publication (See Citing a defining publication, 15.4) - Etymology - Descriptive information not included in the tables or special information of the genus description that explains uniqueness.
 If this section is extensive, then use the same order as the genus description.
-When available include a description of the core and pangenome for the species. - DNA base ratio, include method of analysis (e.g., Tm, LC, BD) - Type, neotype, reference strains.
-Once the article is published online, the type strain will link to the appropriate entry within the Global Catalogue of Microorganisms. - GenBank/EMBL/DDBJ accession number of 16S sequence of type strains.
+When available include a description of the core and pangenome for the species.
+If all the information has been provided in tables and texts of the genus description, the species description may just be a simple statement such as "The species is described above in the genus description and Tables X and y" - DNA base ratio, include method of analysis (e.g., T_m, LC, BD, GS-for genome sequence) - Type, neotype, reference strains. - GenBank/EMBL/DDBJ accession number of 16S sequence of type strains.
 Refer to the best sequence available, which is not necessarily the earliest.
 Once the article is published online, the type strain will link to the appropriate entry/entries within Genbank. - GenBank/EMBL/DDBJ accession number of genomic sequence of type strains.
 Refer to the best sequence available, which is not necessarily the earliest.
 Once the article is published online, the type strain will link to the appropriate entry/entries within Genbank.
+If the species is described under the SeqCode, refer to the type sequence.

-9.16 INFRASUBSPECIFIC DIVISIONS
+9.15 INFRASUBSPECIFIC DIVISIONS

-Terms that will be used for infrasubspecific subdivisions are shown in the table below, following the Revised Code of Nomenclature.
+Terms that will be used for infrasubspecific subdivisions are shown below, following the Revised Code of Nomenclature.
 The "- var" or "-form" suffix will continue to be used to replace "-type".
 This eliminates confusion with the strict use of the term "type" to mean nomenclatural type.
-This concept is reiterated in the introduction to the Manual.